go-spatial/tegola-docs/content/documentation/_index.md

 ## Overview

 This is the official Tegola documentation.
-Keep in mind Tegola is pre 1.0 so these docs are constantly changing to keep up-to-date with code changes.
+Keep in mind Tegola is pre-1.0 so these docs are constantly changing to keep up-to-date with code changes.